Compensatory Time Off (CTO) Definition

-Employers can offer employees paid time off for working overtime, in lieu of overtime pay or extra compensation.
-This is referred to as compensatory time off.
+Compensatory time off is where employers offer employees paid time off for working overtime, in lieu of overtime pay or extra compensation.

 Compensatory Time Off Extended Definition

 Compensatory time off, or CTO, is the paid time off given to an employee instead of overtime pay.
 Some employees of state or local government agencies may receive comp time off.
 The FLSA dictates that non-exempt employees must be paid for all hours worked and cannot be given time off in place of pay.

 Employers are allowed to regulate compensation by the FLSA by controlling the number of employee work hours.

 To comply with FLSA’s requirements for CTO or overtime payment, employers must classify their employees as ‘exempt’ or ‘non-exempt.’
 Exempt positions may be granted CTO, while non-exempt workers are entitled to overtime pay.